-Are you one of the thousands of victims of an accident this year involving a tractor-trailer or other commercial hauling truck?
-If so, you already know these accidents are more complicated than those involving regular vehicles when it comes to determining the cause.
-With regular vehicle accidents, the cause and responsible party, like the person who ran the red light, are usually easily identifiable.
+Are you one of the thousands of victims involved in an accident this year with an 18-wheeler or another commercial hauling truck?
+If so, you already know these accidents are more complicated than those involving passenger vehicles when it comes to determining the cause.
+With traditional automobile accidents, the cause and responsible party, like the person who ran the red light, are usually easily identifiable.
 But in the case of trucks, the web of players extends beyond just the driver, making it harder to get to the cause.

 Trucking accidents involve a number of key players: